pitt-crc/keystone-api/README.md

 ### Authentication

-LDAP authentication support is optional and disabled by default.
+Enabling LDAP authentication is optional and disabled by default.
 To enable LDAP, set the `AUTH_LDAP_SERVER_URI` value to the desired LDAP endpoint.

 | Setting Name              | Default Value            | Description                                                   |